kabirbagai21/studdybuddyproject/README.md

 - Sayef Iqbal (si2400)
 - Yuya Taniguchi (yt2749)

-## Features
+## Current Features

-- Course Enrollment: Students can browse and enroll in courses relevant to their studies.
+- Course Enrollment: Students can enroll in courses relevant to their studies using a course code (for example use 4152 or 3157).
-- Group Collaboration: Enables students to join groups for collaborative study sessions.
+- Group Collaboration: Enables students to view classmates and groups in courses they're enrolled in.
-- Availability Viewing: Students can view the availability of groups to plan their study schedules.
+- Student Profile: Student can create and edit a profile with relevant info

 ## Getting Started